Carl "Spider" Lockhart

-Carl Ford "Spider" Lockhart (April 6, 1943 – July 9, 1986) was an American football defensive back in the National Football League for the New York Giants.
+Carl Ford "Spider" Lockhart (April 6, 1943 – July 9, 1986) was an American professional football player who was a safety for the New York Giants of the National Football League (NFL).
 He was a two-time Pro Bowler.
-Lockhart played college football at North Texas State University and was drafted in the thirteenth round of the 1965 NFL Draft.
+Lockhart played college football for the North Texas State Eagles (now North Texas Mean Green) and was selected in the 13th round of the 1965 NFL draft.